ccjmne/blog/content/posts/git-stash-import-export.md

 Though I should point out that the emerging consensus suggests to keep things a bit more organised, and use `refs/stashes/<name>` instead of `refs/<name>`; I'll adopt this convention going forward.

+### A note on garbage collection

+Remember that these are **dangling refs**, and as such are subject to garbage collection, if you've skilfully set up your repository.
+Chances are that your Git host provider *does* by default end up pruning these after a while: nobody wants to keep around stale references forever that aren't reachable from any branch or tag.

 Have fun!